RetroRabbit/slack-code-of-conduct/README.md

 * Do not share personal information of others to people outside the community
 * All content shared in public channels must be "safe for work"
 * #general is for announcements.
 To reply to posts on general, please use threads
-* Have a useful name
+* Your username should be your full name

 ## Channel Etiquette